codurance/site/_posts/2015-11-16-tips-for-a-friendly-open-source-experience.md

 ### Find a project

 That sounds silly, but sometimes, you don't even know where to start.
-The closer the project is to you, the easier it becomes to engage with it.
+The closer the project is to you, the easier it becomes to engage with.
 Enlisted in order of proximity:

 * Talk with your colleagues.
 A lot of people are secretly working on exciting projects.
 You could really be surprised!
 * Explore the tools that you use and love (or hate :) )